The Combatribes: Soundtrack

 An album containing the original soundtrack for the arcade versions of Double Dragon 3: The Rosetta Stone and this game was released by Pony Canyon in Japan, titled Double Dragon 3/The Combatribes.
-It was released on June 21, 1991 and its catalog number is PCCB-00065.
+It was released on June 21, 1991, and its catalog number is PCCB-00065.
 Tracks 13 to 21 are taken from The Combatribes.

 Reception

 In Japan, Game Machine listed The Combatribes on their August 1, 1990 issue as being the second most-successful table arcade unit of the month.
 In the United States, it had a high-earning test market performance around May 1990.
-Power Unlimited gave a score of 50% writing: "Combat Tribes has everything a game shouldn't have.
-A bad story, lousy controls, ridiculous characters and much more.
-Not recommended."
+Power Unlimited gave a score of 50%, criticizing the game for its story, characters, and controls.